Abdul Mahmudov

-Mahmudov Abdulahad Elisa or Abdul Mahmudov – Azerbaijani screenwriter, assistant director and film director.
+Abdul Mahmudov – Azerbaijani screenwriter, assistant director, and film director.
 He is also known as Haji Sheikh Abdul Mahmudbekov.
 People's Artist of Azerbaijan (2018).

 Life

-Originally from Shamakhi, Abdul Mahmudov was born on May 15, 1944 in the village of Atbulag of Hajigabul district.
+Originally from Shamakhi, Abdul Mahmudov was born on May 15, 1944, in the village of Atbulag of Hajigabul district.
 As his mother's side was from the Hashemite Kingdom, his descendants have been called Hashimans.
 His father's side was from Ardabil.

 Abdul graduated from high school in 1961.
-His cinema career began with the films "Two people from one neighborhood" and "Leyli and Majnun" in which he took place in his childhood.
-Between 1962 and 1966 he studied at the Azerbaijan State Institute of Art named M.A.Aliyev.
+His cinema career began with the films "Two people from one neighborhood" and "Leyli and Majnun" in which he took part in his childhood.
+Between 1962 and 1966, he studied at the Azerbaijan State Institute of Art named M.A.
+Aliyev.
 In 1971 he attended the faculty of director of the Academy of Fine Arts and Screenwriters in Moscow and was taught by outstanding actors Andrey Tarkovski, Leonid Trauberq, Vasily Shukshin and Georgiy Daneliya.